shameme97/Crime-Mapping-Dhaka/README.md

 posted by the victims themselves anonymously.
 The other systems are managed by police departments but in our country, Bangladesh, most petty crimes and sexual harassments go unreported due to various reasons.
 This system can help more people share their incidents and help stay safe.

+*This project has been developed in Python using Django and SQLite database*